-A decade later, the High Line is attracting 8 million visitors a year and is ranked as one of the top things to do in NYC, according to TripAdvisor!
+Over a decade later, the High Line is attracting 8 million visitors a year and is ranked as one of the top things to do in NYC, according to TripAdvisor!

 “If it’s already so busy and popular, why should I visit?”
 If you’ve never been, it’s a must-do.

 4 big reasons you should visit the High Line